friedue/Notes/scRNA-seq_RNAvelocity.md

 The output is a 4-layered [loom file](http://linnarssonlab.org/loompy/index.html), i.e. an HDF5 file that contains specific groups representing the main matrix as well as row and column attribute. ([loom details here](http://linnarssonlab.org/loompy/conventions/index.html)).

+For a more detailed run-down of how to move from R-processed data over to velocity, see [Sam's description](https://smorabit.github.io/tutorials/8_velocyto/)

 ### scanpy, scVelo and AnnData

 scVelo is based on `adata`